Leading Through Excellence: COE Summit 2014

 2014 summit to feature org development expert, OSU basketball great

 Speaking on the afternoon of Thursday, April 10, is Helen Turnbull (pictured right, left photo), founder and CEO of Human Facets and an expert with 25 years of experience assisting business develop strategy to practice global inclusion.
 Turnbull has worked with major worldwide corporations in strengthening their diversity and inclusion strategies and in identifying "unconscious bias."
-Earlier this year, she delivered an address at TedX in Florida.
+Last year, she delivered an address at TedX in Florida.

 Speaking at lunch on Friday is Lawrence Funderburke (pictured above, right photo), a three-time All Big Ten performer and magna cum laude graduate in business finance at The Ohio State University who went on to play professional basketball for more than a decade.
 Funderburke went on to found the Lawrence Funderburke Youth Organization, which is making a difference in the lives of children all around Central Ohio.

 The fourth and final of the summit's featured speakers will be announced in early 2014.